-Looking back over my 35 years in this line of work, Companions to None was the longest running, most complicated and emotionally difficult project I ever took on.
-Had I known in mid 2003 what I know today, I might have paid little attention to Melanie Lambert, Director of the Animal Protection Division of the Dallas-based Summerlee Foundation, describe the work they were supporting in Mexico.
-I'm glad I did pay attention.
+Looking back over my 35+ years in this line of work, Companions to None was the longest running, most complicated and emotionally difficult project I ever took on.
+Over lunch in 2003, Melanie Anderson, Director of the Animal Protection Program of the Dallas-based Summerlee Foundation, described the work they were supporting in Mexico.
 She also posited the idea of making a documentary film about the companion animal overpopulation and abuse crisis there and the struggle to overcome it.
-It was her hope that a major documentary film, broadcast in Mexico and elsewhere, would help spark a fundamental change in the way Mexicans view animals, raise their awareness of the importance and benefits of sterilizing their pets and define what responsible pet ownership means.
+It was her hope that a major documentary film, broadcast in Mexico and elsewhere, would help spark a fundamental change in the way Mexicans view animals, raise their awareness of the importance and benefits of sterilizing their pets and define what responsible pet ownership requires.

 At that time, I was doubtful a film or anything else could make a difference in Mexico regarding how they viewed and treated animals.
-I then believed this was a culture that still gathered in the Colosseum (bull ring) every Sunday afternoon after church and cheered on a bunch of dorks prancing around in sequined, condom-tight ballet costumes tormenting and stabbing bulls to death.
-How could a society that considered the ritualized torture of animals an art form be persuaded to ever give a damn about the welfare of mere dogs and cats?
+I believed theirs was a culture that still gathered in bull rings every Sunday afternoon after church and cheered on a bunch of dorks prancing around in sequined ballet costumes tormenting and stabbing bulls to death.
+How could a society that considered the ritualized torture of animals an art form be persuaded to ever give a shit about the welfare of mere dogs and cats?

-However, as I learned more about the extent and severity of Mexico's pet overpopulation and abuse crisis and of the many dedicated people fighting to make life better for these luckless animals, my cynicism waned.
+However, as I learned more about the extent and severity of Mexico's pet overpopulation and abuse crisis and of the many dedicated people fighting to make life better for these luckless animals, my cynicism disappeared.
 I also discovered that bullfighting in Mexico had been in decline for decades because of a worsening economy, and that a rapidly increasing number of Mexicans were sickened by the bloody brutality of it.
 In fact, I was told that about the only Mexicans still getting off on it were the wealthy; most of whom still refuse to have their pets sterilized, especially male pets.
-They believe it will not only limit the amount of fun the animal can have but will make them (the animal) gay.
+They tend to believe it will not only limit the amount of fun the animal can have but will make them gay--the animal, not its owner.

 With funding by the Summerlee Foundation in place, I set out to make what would become essentially a foreign language film, and I didn't speak the language.
 Of the 60 interviews I filmed over the course of the production--some sit down, others spontaneous man-on-the-street, about 35 were with Spanish-speaking men and women.
 Though an interpreter was present during all interviews to both ask my questions and relate the responses to me, I'm certain being unable to ask instantaneous follow-up questions limited my ability to draw out a given Spanish-speaking person's more deeply held thoughts and feelings in many cases.
 Nevertheless, I ended up with over 500 single-spaced pages of transcribed and translated commentary.